Neddicky: Description

 The neddicky is a small, vocal, dull-coloured brown bird, 11 cm in length.
 Its tail is not as short as that of some other cisticola species.
 This bird has a reddish cap and a plain back.
 The underparts are buff, darker in tone on the breast.
 The brown bill is short and straight, and the feet and legs are pinkish-brown.
 The eye is light brown.
 The sexes are similar, but juvenile birds are yellower.
 The southern form, found in the southern parts of South Africa, has the face and underpart plumage grey, with the back plumage greyish brown.
 As opposed to most cisticolas which are very similarly plumaged, this trio of greyish plumaged subspecies stands out as quite distinctive.

 The call of the neddicky is a monotonous, penetrating, repetitive weep weep weep.
 The alarm call is a loud clicking tictictictic, like a fingernail running across the teeth of a comb.

+Distribution and habitat

+The neddicky is a resident breeder in much of Africa from Gabon, the DRC, Rwanda and Tanzania south to the Cape.
+It is a common bird of open woodland, including savannah with trees and open plantations of exotic species.
+It avoids densely wooded habitats.